electric-sql/electric/docs/reference/architecture.md

 ### Local writes

-Application code in the local app writes directly to the SQLite database using the [create, update and delete APIs](../usage/data-access/writes.md) from the type-safe database client.
+Application code in the local app writes directly to the local SQLite or Postgres database using the [create, update and delete APIs](../usage/data-access/writes.md) from the type-safe database client.
 Before applying the writes, the client runs client-side validation to verify that the data is valid and will not be rejected once replicated.

 :::caution
-Direct writes to SQLite that don't use the client library will also be replicated by the satellite process.
+Direct writes to the local database that don't use the client library will also be replicated by the satellite process.
 However, this skips validation, so is dangerous and best avoided.
 :::

 ElectricSQL aims to provide **finality** of local writes.
 That is to say: valid writes accepted locally should always be accepted by Electric and Postgres and never rejected unless invalid or unauthorised.
 This avoids having to code rollback handlers for local writes.
 This is key to simplifying local-first development.